 " It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility."
 Department for Education.

 The range of provision the governors may consider include:

 The majority of our work through the Pupil Premium Grant will be aimed at accelerating progress and moving children to at least age-related expectations.
-It may also be used to target able children who receive FSM to achieve Level 3 at the end of KS1 or Levels 5/6 at the end of KS2.
+It may also be used to target able children who receive FSM to achieve greater depth at the end of KS1 or KS2.

 Pupil Premium Strategy 2016-17 - please see documents below

 For the financial year 2015 - 16, the school received £17,740 for 13 pupils which is targeted for: